JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 MethodInstance for reduce_empty(::Function, ::Type{T} where T) at depth 0 with 137 children
 ```

-That certainly looks like a less specific method than the one we defined.
+Our new method certainly looks more specific method than the one that triggered the invalidation,
+so at face value this looks like one of those "necessary" invalidations we'd be hard-pressed to avoid.
+However, appearances can be deceptive.
 We can look at the callers of this `reduce_empty` method:

 ```julia-repl